 - Cross-country skiing is a fitness exercise in itself, therefore make sure to dress up accordingly.
 Thick, extra warm jackets might prove too much for a cross-country skier during heats.

-XC Skiing is a different sport than downhill skiing, but if you already know how to do the latter well, you will be able to make your transition rather quickly.
+XC Skiing is a different sport than alpine skiing, but if you already know how to do the latter well, you will be able to make your transition rather quickly.

 The time it takes for you to get to know cross-country skiing can vary from person to person.
 And once you have learned how to do XC skiing, it will take some practice for you to master this sport.
 But with love and determination, and the right kind of gear and techniques, you can easily conquer those snowy surfaces and slopes in a matter of no time.
 If you think the winter season can be boring, think about cross-country skiing, and you will be anxiously waiting for the next winter all year long – that, we promise!